-Students are required to satisfy all degree, major, and other program requirements as published in the Bulletin and on the University College website at the date of admission to a University College program of study, with a 10-year statute of limitations.
-If any changes are made to degree, major, and other program requirements prior to June 29, 2018, and noted on the University College website, students who have been admitted to a program of study prior to these changes being made may retain the requirements associated with the original program as printed in the Bulletin or, with University College authorization, may make appropriate changes to their original program of study in order to adapt to newer requirements.
+Students are required to satisfy all degree, major and other program requirements as published in the Bulletin and on the University College website at the date of admission to a University College program of study, with a 10-year statute of limitations.
+If any changes are made to degree, major or other program requirements prior to June 29, 2019, and noted on the University College website, students who have been admitted to a program of study prior to these changes being made may retain the requirements associated with the original program as printed in the Bulletin or, with University College authorization, may make appropriate changes to their original program of study in order to adapt to newer requirements.
 Students admitted to a program of study after program changes are made are required to meet the new requirements and not the original requirements as posted in the Bulletin.

 If a student has been away from University College for 10 or more years and the original degree or major is no longer offered, the student must select a new, currently offered major and program of study.
 If a student has been away from University College for 10 or more years and the original degree or major is currently offered but has changed, University College will first review the requirements associated with the original program and, in consultation with the student and relevant academic departments, select degree and major requirements, including appropriate course substitutions from either the original or current program.

 More academic policy information is contained in the following sections:

 Courses and Credits | Satisfactory Academic Progress, Academic Probation and Suspension | Intent to Graduate and Commencement | Independent Study, Directed Research and Internships | ACTRAC Accelerated Option | Minor | College-Level Examination Program (CLEP) | Advanced Placement Credit | Student Academic Records | Academic Integrity | Academic Advising and Academic Support Services | Honors & Awards